 DTC 1o1 Courses:

 Introduction to Direct-to-Consumer (DTC) Marketing

-Dr. Brett Rollins, RPh, PhD, Assistant Professor of Pharmacy Administration, Philadelphia College of Osteopathic Medicine – Georgia Campus
+Dr. Brent Rollins, RPh, PhD, Associate Professor of Pharmacy Administration, PCOM – Georgia School of Pharmacy

 This streamlined course will outline the basics of DTC Marketing 101, creating a roadmap for the subsequent courses.
 Learn about DTC Marketing, its role, and the different strategies and uses of this unique advertising channel.

 - Understand the role of DTC in the Pharma marketing mix.
 Identify and differentiate the traditional marketing mix variables and how they uniquely function in the pharmaceutical industry.

 - Describe the history of DTC advertising, its role, and the pros and cons associated with its use.

 - Differentiate the strategies and uses of DTC advertising for the various stakeholders, including consumers, physicians, third-party insurers, and pharmaceutical manufacturers.

 Learn what important factors you need to know when developing the first communications patients will see about your treatment.

 - Understand the different types of disease awareness, and how to create compelling marketing campaigns.